egoist/devdocs-desktop/README.md

 ## About

-In case you have no idea about DevDocs, it's some free alternative to the famous [Dash](https://kapeli.com/dash) app on macOS.
+In case you have no idea about DevDocs, it's some free alternative to the famous [Dash](https://kapeli.com/dash) app but as a single-page website.

 ## Features